sessionjs/docs/docs/principles/users.md

 [@session.js/ons](https://github.com/sessionjs/ons) handles resolving ONS->Session ID encryption logic for you, so you just have to provide ONS and you'll receive Session ID.
 Alternatively, there is [https://ons.sessionbots.directory/](https://ons.sessionbots.directory/) which is a registry of ONS names with local client-side quick search among all registered ONS names in Session network.

+## How Session profiles work?

+As previously discussed, there are no accounts in Session, so you can't get profile by account ID like in Telegram or any other centralized messenger or social media.
+Moreover, for privacy, Session clients shouldn't show profile display name and avatar unless user accepts conversation request or explicitly agrees to share profile with recipient.
+Instead of fetching it everytime, profiles in Session are saved locally in database for contacts.

+Profile data comes with each visible chat message and with conversation request accepted message.
+So each time Session client sends a message to another user or accepts a request to talk, this message also contains your display name and avatar — that's how they're updated in local databases of other clients.

+To be clear: **there is no way to get avatar or display name of specific Session ID unless they send that data inside of encrypted chat message bubble.** Until Session client received display name and avatar in either of these messages, it should display just Session ID.